Ore City High School Halloween Special

 For my general paradigm:

 Speed is okay with me.
-However, as the activity has become more reliant on the sharing of speech docs, I don't think this means you get to be utterly incomprehensible.
+However, as the activity has become more reliant on the sharing of speech docs, I don't think this means you get to be utterly incomprehensible (I think this is especially true for theory arguments).
 If I can't understand you I will call "clear" once.
 If your clarity does not improve, I will stop flowing.
 I also believe that debates should be as inclusive as possible and speed, by its very nature, tends to be incredibly exclusive via ablenormativity.
 If your opponents have trouble understanding you and call "clear," I believe it is your job to create a space that is inclusive for them. *Note: this is not a green light to call "clear" on your opponents as many times as you'd like and vice versa.
 Once is sufficient.
 If clarity does not improve, I will make notes on the ballot and dock speaks accordingly.
 Keep in mind that the best debaters do not need to rely on speed to win.

 Please keep your own time.